moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 The __CNOT gate__ can be applied in two different ways.
 The original proposal is due to Cirac and Zoller [8], where the ions needed to be cooled to their collective motional ground state first.
 This approach was demonstrated experimentally using $^{40}\text{Ca}^+$ ions [9].
-Applicaiton of the take took around $600\mu\text{s}$, with the achieved fidelity being $<0.8$.
+Application of the take took around $600\mu\text{s}$, with the achieved fidelity being $<0.8$.
-The second apporach is due to Molmer and Sorensen [10], and is more robust against motional excitation.
+The second approach is due to Molmer and Sorensen [10], and is more robust against motional excitation.
 This led to high-fidelity demonstrations of $>0.99$, and gate times of around $50\mu\text{s}$ .

 __NV centers in diamond:__